Code-Institute-Submissions/JeromeDaGnome-JeremyWalkerPortfolio_JanResub/README.md

 -   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
 Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
 Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)

+-   Code used throughout site is similar to that which was used during my classes at CodeInstitute.

 ### Content

 -   All content was written by the developer.
+The design and Idea for this type of site was borrowed from coursework during the FullStack Programming coursework for the HTML and CSS classes.

 -   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)